jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 * master
 ```

+## Saving your code to Github

+Now that you some understanding about git and Github, it's time to save your blog post to your repository.

-Now run the following command to save your new blog post to your remote repository: git push origin master
+run the following command to save your new blog post to your remote repository: git push origin master